 Though you may experience some side effects of taking CBD (such as dry mouth, and drowsiness to name a few) there are no reported cases of a CBD overdose.
 Despite this, it is always recommended that you start with a lower potency product and subscribe to the recommended dosage provided on the bottle.
 The benefits of CBD can sometimes take a few weeks to take effect, so stick with it before making the decision to increase your dosage or potency.

-CBD Shopy only sells CBD products with THC levels below 0.2% and legal for UK consumption.
+CBD Shopy only sells CBD oils, capsules, creams, gummies & other products with THC levels below the minimum of 1/mg THC per product and legal for UK consumption.
 All products are from CTA certified members that are independently tested by 3rd party labs to support the levels of CBD and THC.